 Chesterfield Police say the four suspects are also connected to robberies on Harrowgate Road and Kingston Avenue.

 Police say Wilson robbed the 7-Eleven at 12120 Harrowgate Road on March 17, taking money and tobacco products.
 Then there was another robbery at the Mapco Express and Subway restaurant at 13200 Kingston Avenue on March 18.
 Again, police say Wilson took money and tobacco products, and Van Gundy was the driver for both robberies.

 Police say Hobbs was present for both robberies, and Smith was present for the March 17 robbery.

-The suspects now face the following charges out of Chesterfield:
+All four face the following charges out of Chesterfield:

 - Wilson Jr. - robbery (x3), use of a firearm in the commission of a felony (x3), conspiracy to commit robbery (x2)

 - Van Gundy - robbery (x3), conspiracy to commit robbery (x2)